kahlil/grunt-compass/README.md

     See [SASS-partials](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#partials).

-6. You can set your custom output style like this:
+6. Use `basePath` to specify the location in which to run Compass.
+Useful for when using grunt with multiple projects with seperate folder structures.

     ```javascript
+    basePath: 'path/to/project/'
+    ```

+7. You can set your custom output style like this:

+    ```javascript
     outputstyle: 'compressed'
     ```
-7. You can disable line comments like this:
+8. You can disable line comments like this:

     ```javascript
     linecomments: false
     ```
-8. If you have multiple compass tasks and you want to force compass compilation you can do this:
+9. If you have multiple compass tasks and you want to force compass compilation you can do this:

     ```javascript
     forcecompile: true
     ```
-9. You can require ruby libraries before running commands like this:
+10. You can require ruby libraries before running commands like this:

     ```javascript
     require: 'animate-sass'